Jobhdez/pine/README.md

-a compiler in development  ...
+a compiler with an x86-64 back-end and C backend!

 ## Running the program
 you will need to install the `happy` parser generator: